Shenzhen: Relations with Hong Kong

-The area encompassed by Shenzhen and Hong Kong was formerly belonged to Bao'an County in imperial times.
+The area encompassed by Shenzhen and Hong Kong formerly belonged to Bao'an County in imperial times.
 After the Qing defeat in the Second Opium War, the United Kingdom seized Hong Kong Island and was leased the New Territories, forming the modern-day boundaries between Hong Kong and Shenzhen (the successor to Bao'an).
 The two cities are separated by two bays: Shenzhen Bay and Mirs Bay, and a river: Sham Chun River.
 According to then-Executive Council member Leung Chun-ying, the two cities' close relationship can be due to the close distance between the two, similar economic systems, differences in wages and price levels, and that the two cities have different systems compared to other Chinese cities, with Hong Kong embracing the one country, two systems principle while Shenzhen is a SEZ.

 From the establishment of Shenzhen as a SEZ in 1980 to 2007, Hong Kong has been Shenzhen's largest trade partner, with exports to Hong Kong accounted for 46.6% of Shenzhen's total exports.
 In 2015, the total import and export volume of Shenzhen Port to Hong Kong was 1.1 trillion RMB.
-Both cities had established the Qianhai Shenzhen-Hong Kong Modern Service Industries Cooperation Zone within the Nanshan District which is a free-trade zone that mirrors the economic policies of both cities and to bring Hong Kong closer to Mainland China.
+Both cities had established the Qianhai Shenzhen-Hong Kong Modern Service Industries Cooperation Zone within the Nanshan District which is a free-trade zone that mirrors the economic policies of both cities and to bring Hong Kong closer to mainland China.
 Tencent estimated that by 2020, Qianhai is expected to create a total output value of 150 billion RMB, with an output of 10 billion RMB per square kilometer.
 As of 23 February 2021, Qianhai has a total of 11,325 firms from Hong Kong.

 As of September 2016, there are nine crossing points on the boundary between Shenzhen and Hong Kong, among which six are land connections.
 From west to east these include the Shenzhen Bay Port, Futian Port, Huanggang Port, Man Kam To Port, Luohu Port and Shatoujiao Port.
 On either sides of each of these ports of entry are road and/or rail transportation.